List of Coronation Street characters introduced in 2024: Rebecca

 Rebecca, played by Gemma Merna, is a client of Adam Barlow (Sam Robertson) whom he is to set his sights on.
 She made a guest appearance on 15 April.
 Inside Soap first reported Merna's casting on 2 April 2024 and Rebecca was announced to be a guest character as Digital Spy reported: "[Rebecca] isn't expected to be a recurring role."

 Merna also commented on her casting: "I've wanted to be on Coronation Street since I was a little girl."
 She further discussed her feelings towards her casting by saying "Can you believe it?!
 I've wanted to be on Coronation Street since I was a little girl.
 Being born and bred in Manchester, it's truly a dream come true for me.
 It's been on my vision board for over 10 years, and finally, I got the chance to walk the cobbles.
 I can't even believe I'm writing this.
 I think the best part was ringing my mum and telling her."
 Merna also told Digital Spy that her family have been fans of Coronation Street: "To my dad, nana, grandad, and grandma, who all watched it for many years, and were huge fans.
 I hope you're proud of me up there.
 Rebecca will be gracing your screens in the next coming weeks."

+Rich Pemberton

+Rich Pemberton, played by Jamie Cho, made his first appearance on 15 April 2024.
+He had a meeting with Alya Nazir (Sair Khan) offering her a position at his Law firm.
+The storyline was for Alya's temporary exit, as Sair Khan left for maternity leave..
+Rich caught Alya kissing Adam Barlow (Sam Robertson), which the pair believed would have disastrous consequences.
+As a result, Rich felt it was best that Alya came to work at his law firm for a while.

+On 26 February 2026, it was announced that Cho would return to the role.
+A source told Digital Spy: "Rich is back on the cobbles and wants something from Alya.
+The last time he was here it led to her leaving her life behind and moving abroad for work so whatever he’s got planned might not be good news for Alya and boyfriend Adam."
+George Lewis from Digital Spy described Rich to be "smooth talking".